Istiaq-Hossain-Shawon/geolocation-api/README.md

 ## Introduction

-This is a spring boot  example code for using  RESTful API to get geolocation of 5 districts in bangldesh.
+This is a spring boot  example code for using  RESTful API to get geolocation of 5 districts in bangladesh.

-This example is written in Java using spring-boot-starter-data-jpa,h2database,jwt
+This example is written in Java using spring-boot-jpa,h2database,jwt,rest api,spring security